DinoSR: Self-Distillation and Online Clustering for Self-supervised Speech Representation Learning: Method

 where the set index $v$ will be used as a pseudo label to train the student model.
 Each codeword is then updated using a weighted sum of the embeddings in this set using EMA:

-For each codeword $\mathbf{e}^k_v$, the first term $\mathbf{s}^k_v$ tracks the sum of all neighboring teacher representations (i.e., $\mathbf{\tilde{Z}}^k_v$ from Eq.~\ref{eq:set}), and the second term $ n^k_v$ tracks the amount of the neighbors.
+For each codeword $\mathbf{e}^k_v$, the first term $\mathbf{s}^k_v$ tracks the sum of all neighboring teacher representations (i.e., $\mathbf{\tilde{Z}}^k_v$ from Eq.~\ref{eq:set}), and the second term $n^k_v$ tracks the amount of the neighbors.
 With both terms approximated by EMA using the decay rate $\tau$, we have the codeword $\mathbf{e}^k_v$ which is the moving average of its neighbor set.
 In practice, we found performing online clustering on the subset of the frames where $t \in M$ is effective while reducing computation.
+For initialization, we set $\mathbf{s}^k_v$ to $\mathbf{e}^k_v$ and $n^k_v$ to 1.
 More details and discussions on online clustering are available in \S\ref{subsec:simple_cls}.

 Since we define codewords by their neighboring representations, we can treat codewords as acoustic units discovered from the teacher model in an unsupervised manner and use them for training the student network.
 The clustering process creates discrete labels for frames based on their context in an end-to-end fashion.
 In \S\ref{subsec:analysis_exp}, we show that these codewords possess similarities to human-defined acoustic units.